-•Applications are accepted for a two-week period every year.
-(Availability of applications will be advertised in local newspapers.)

-•Complete application and return with required materials via mail.

-•Take an oral interview.

-•Applicants who follow all the above are placed on an eligibility list according to their interview scores for two years.

-•Applicants are then chosen from this list.
+- Applications are accepted for a twoweek period every year.
+(Availability of applications will be advertised in local newspapers.) - Complete application and return with required materials via mail. - Take and pass a general aptitude test. - · Take an oral interview. - Applicants who follow all the above are placed on an eligibility list according to their interview scores for two years. - Applicants are then chosen from this list.